Port of Novorossiysk: Sheskharis terminal

+Grain handling facilities

 Railroad and NSP facilitated grain export, opening transportation from Don, Volga region and Stavropol.
 To strengthen the monopoly in grain export Vladikavkaz Railway Company established a new enterprise — Novorossiysk Commercial Agency, purposed to manage storage, vessels loading/unloading.
-More than 20 wooden, stone and iron siloses were constructed for grain storage.
+More than 20 wooden, stone and iron silos were constructed for grain storage.
 At that time all handling processes like loading and drying were performed manually, requiring almost 1000 workers.
 To reduce workforce the agency decided to build a grain elevator.

 The project was designed by Stanisław Kierbedź and led by an engineer A. N. Shesnesevich.
-The elevator comprised two side siloses, each including 364 grain bins for 47,000 tons of grain, and 14-stores high towers.
+The elevator comprised two side silos, each including 364 grain bins for 47,000 tons of grain, and 14-stores high towers.
 In addition, the first in the world three-phase power plant was constructed nearby.
 The works started in 1891 and were finished in 1893, a year later the elevator was put into operation.
 Electrification and automatization allowed to reduce staff down to 60 operators.
 The expenses reached 2,418,517 roubles.
 The elevator was the most modern of its time and best equipped in the world, in capacity it yielded only to the one in Chicago.
 It survived all wars of the 20th century and was closed only in 1972.
-The reconstruction started in 2017—18, the edifice is planned to be turned into a modern exhibition complex.
+The reconstruction started in 2017–18, the edifice is planned to be turned into a modern exhibition complex.

-Port Management
+Port management

-The port is managed by FGBI ‘Administration of Black Sea Seaports’ (ABS), that was established by an order of the Russian Ministry for Transport following Federal Act № 261.
+The port is managed by FGBI ‘Administration of Black Sea Seaports’ (ABS), that was established by an order of the Russian Ministry for Transport following Federal Act No. 261.
 The Administration provides management, equipment and funding support to captains of Russian seaports (Sochi, Tuapse, Gelendzhik, Novorossiysk, Anapa, Taman, Kerch, Feodosia, Yalta, Sevastopol, and Yevpatoriya).
 As a part of ABS, NSP Port Authorities ensure the respect of legal and regulatory provisions of the commercial maritime law.

-Port Operators
+Port operators

 According to the Russian Maritime Register of Shipping (RMRS), there are 16 operators in NSP — Caspian Pipeline Consortium, NUTEP, KSK, Novorossiysk Shipyard, FAMART Rescue Service, Novoroslesexport, Novorossiyskiy Grain Terminal, Novorossiysk Grain Plant, Novorossiysk Fuel Oil Terminal (including InmorTerminal LLC), ‘Komandor’, ‘Maritime Engineering’, NNK, IPP, Novorossiysk Industrial Company, ‘April’, SP Artak Vasilyan, and FSUE Rosmorport.